Emmanuel Navon: Judicial activism and electoral reform

-"The Star and the Scepter" and Controversy with Tom Segev
+The Star and the Scepter and controversy with Tom Segev

 The Hebrew translation of Navon's book The Star and the Scepter: A Diplomatic History of Israel was published by Modan Publishing in 2023 with a foreword by Isaac Herzog.
-Israeli historian Tom Segev wrote a critical review of the book in Ha'aretz, which created a controversy with Navon.
-In his review, Segev accuses Navon of attributing more historical importance to Ze'ev Jabotinsky than to David Ben-Gurion; of misquoting Benny Morris' book Righteous Victims; and of welcoming the rise of far-right political parties in Europe.
+Israeli historian Tom Segev wrote a critical review of the book in Haaretz, which created a controversy with Navon.
+In his review, Segev accused Navon of attributing more historical importance to Ze'ev Jabotinsky than to David Ben-Gurion; of misquoting Benny Morris's book Righteous Victims; and of welcoming the rise of far-right political parties in Europe.
 In his response, published by Ha'aretz, Navon claims that all three accusations are false and dishonest.
 According to Navon, the book attributes more historical importance to Ben-Gurion than to Jabotinsky; all quotes from Righteous Victims are faithful (Navon accuses Segev of cutting a quote from the book to hide Mussolini's support for Amin al-Husseini); and the book does not welcome the rise of the far-right in Europe (Navon claims he has written about the need to be wary and skeptical about the supposedly pro-Israel credentials of Europe's far-right).

 Politics

 In November 2012, Navon ran for Knesset on the Likud ticket but he did not gather enough votes in the party's primary elections.
 He endorsed François Fillon for the first round of the 2017 French presidential elections and Emmanuel Macron for the runoff.
 Navon subsequently became critical of Macron, especially of his policy toward Israel after the Gaza War, and he criticized his intention to recognize a Palestinian state.
 In December 2019, Navon endorsed Gideon Sa'ar for the leadership of Likud.
 In December 2020, he left the Likud party.
-Navon praised Benjamin Netanyahu over the Iran-Israel War, and called the war Netanyahu's "Churchillian moment."
+Navon praised Benjamin Netanyahu over the Twelve-Day War, and called the war Netanyahu's "Churchillian moment."